civicrm/civicrm-user-guide/docs/email/set-up.md

 ### Using the subscribe link

-One way to allow users to subscribe to an email list online is by directing them to www.*yourdomain.org*/civicrm/mailing/subscribe.
+One way to allow users to subscribe to an email list online is by directing them to:

+- Drupal: www<i>.yourdomain.org</i>/civicrm/mailing/subscribe
+- Backdrop: www<i>.yourdomain.org</i>/civicrm/mailing/subscribe
+- WordPress: www<i>.yourdomain.org</i>/civicrm?page=CiviCRM&q=civicrm/mailing/subscribe&reset=1

 You and anyone who accesses this link can subscribe to the available mailing list groups.

 ### Using a profile